peterjohnson1000/dailyquotes/README.md

 The main requirements that I had in mind was:
 - Super simple interface.
 - Users should be able to select from a predefined set of categories.
-- A minimalist widget that clearly displays a quote along with the autor name and updates every day.
+- A minimalist widget that clearly displays a quote along with the author name and updates every day.

 ## Widget Screen
 Every day at 12:00 AM the app automaticaly picks a new quote from the category that the user has selected